 One thing is certain: however you work in Tech Law, you will come into frequent contact with contracts, whether drafting them, marking them up or litigating them.
 Understanding the latest trends in the case-law is crucial to success.
 These two sessions present a magisterial walk through the latest case-law, ranging from the “contract or not” cases right the way through to termination, and taking in much besides along the way.

-Most importantly, our speaker Richard Stephens draws out the implications of the latest judgments, reflecting on the drafting and practice points.
-The only criterion for Richard’s discussion of a case is that it changes what we do in some way – whether by improving our drafting, or advising our clients
+Most importantly, Richard draws out the implications of the latest judgments, reflecting on the drafting and practice points.
+The only criterion for Richard’s discussion of a case, is that it changes what we do in some way – whether by improving our drafting, or advising our clients.

 All commercial lawyers, both in-house and in private practice, in the UK and around the world, are encouraged to sign up for this specially focused session that caters to the needs of the SCL audience – and beyond.
 There is something for everyone as this session draws on developments in general commercial, corporate, construction, engineering, and property while Richard uses his vast experience of IT contracts in particular to relate the content to the work of IT lawyers.